munificent/craftinginterpreters/book/compiling-expressions.md

 </aside>

 As far as the back end is concerned, there's literally nothing to a grouping expression.
-Its sole function is syntactic -- it lets you insert a lower precedence expression where a higher precedence is expected.
+Its sole function is syntactic -- it lets you insert a lower-precedence expression where a higher precedence is expected.
 Thus, it has no runtime semantics on its own and therefore doesn't emit any bytecode.
 The inner call to `expression()` takes care of generating bytecode for the expression inside the parentheses.

 ### Unary negation